taraponglab/dengue_peptides_multimodal/README.md

 Source codes and dataset is available in this repository.

-**A publicly accessible web server for AVP and virus-specific prediction is available at: https://antidengue-peptide-predictor.streamlit.app**
+**A publicly accessible web server for ADP prediction is available at: https://antidengue-peptide-predictor.streamlit.app**

 #### Package version
 Rdkit: v.2024.9.4; Scikit-learn: v1.5.2; Tensorflow: v2.17.0; Numpy: v.1.26.4.